Please note that this information is from 2012-13 surveys and will be updated in 2015.

 Advancing the Agenda

 As states continue their efforts to promote college and career readiness, Achieve regularly surveys the states to identify their progress in adopting critical college- and career-ready policies.
-Below is a summary of North Carolina's progress to date:
+Below is a summary of California's progress to date:

 See Closing the Expectations Gap for more information

 State accountability systems focus the efforts of teachers, students, parents, administrators and policymakers to ensure that students and schools meet the established goals, including the goal of ensuring all students graduate ready for college and careers.
-The table below shows how North Carolina is using one key college- and career-ready indicator to inform their accountability system.
+The table below shows how California is using two key college- and career-ready indicators to inform their accountability system.

 |Annual School-level Public Reporting||Statewide Performance Goals||School-level Incentives||Accountability Formula|